 Rhine and Mosel River Day-Trip Cruise Season

-Boat cruises on the Rhine from Koblenz are generally available from early April to late October.
+Boat cruises on the Rhine from Koblenz are generally available from early April to late October (from late March if Easter is early).
 The high season is from mid-April to early October with even more cruises departing on the Rhine during July and August.